lucashode/mdu_documentation/README.md

       * In actions.py : I created basic actions such as go forward, turn right, and turn left.
       * In behaviors.scenic : I created a drone behavior that would make the drone go forward and turn left or right after a defined amount of time
       * Those actions/behaviors can be found in our Scenic branch.

-Once all those actions are defined, in a Scenic script write :
+Once everything is defined, in a Scenic script write :
 ```
 drone = Drone with elevation 10, with behavior DroneBehavior
 ```